The Best Castles and Palaces near Vienna

 The tram (10 & 60) and bus (10A) also ride past Schönbrunn

 The Hofburg is the former principal imperial residence of the Habsburg dynasty.
 And also the official Winter residence of the Habsburgs (Schönbrunn Palace being the Summer residence).
+It is, among others, the birth place of Marie Antoinette, the last Queen of France.

 The building of Hofburg started in the 13th century and has been extended multiple times up untill the 20th century.